 My work has been published in books and magazines, web publications and newspapers.
 Forbes being the latest feature piece, you’ll find a link on the press page

-I’ve been awarded a NASA APOD, was once named one of the best astrophotographers in Sweden and I’ve been shortlisted in the Insight Astronomy Photographer Of The Year competition.
+I’ve been awarded two NASA APODs, been named one of the best astrophotographers in Sweden and I’ve been shortlisted in the Insight Astronomy Photographer Of The Year competition.

 All photos on this website are © Mia Stålnacke and miastalnacke.com 2018, All Rights Reserved and may not be published without permission.